infumap/infumap/README.md

 The computer desktop reimagined.

+A safe, secure and accessible home for all of your information.

 **Status:** Now useful in a very basic way, if you know what you're doing (there is no documentation), and if you avoid the quirks and bugs.
 No release yet.

 ## Running